Oscar-Tark/Squirrel-EES/README.md

 `var::*var1`

-`varset::*var1, *'Scorpions are SO misunderstood..'`
+`varset::*var1, *'Squirrels are SO misunderstood..'`

 **One line multiple function calls:**

-Scorpion allows you to run multiple functions in one line.
-Unlike other languages scorpions execution is left to right.
+Squirrel allows you to run multiple functions in one line.
+Unlike other languages squirrels execution is left to right.
 To shift execution right use the >> symbol.

 `var::*name >> varset::*name, *'Richard Stallman' >> output::*f'Hi {((name))}!.
 Let us play the GNU SONG!' >> exit`

 [Scripts]
 ---------------

-**Running Scorpion syntax scripts:**
+**Running Squirrel syntax scripts:**

-You may run external files as scripts which contain various scorpion function calls delimited by newlines.
+You may run external files as scripts which contain various squirrel function calls delimited by newlines.
 You may call a script by sending a path argument to the function 'scriptrun', it is reccomended to not use an extension for filenames:

 `scriptrun::*'/home/user/myscript'`